Mahdi: Etymology

 The term Mahdi is derived from the Arabic root h-d-y (ه-د-ي), commonly used to mean "divine guidance".
-Although the root appears in the Qur'an at multiple places and in various contexts, the word Mahdi never occurs in the book.
+Although the root appears in the Quran at multiple places and in various contexts, the word Mahdi never occurs in the book.
 The associated verb is hada, which means to guide.
 However, Mahdi can be read in active voice, where it means the one who guides, as well as passive voice, where it means the one who is guided.